appetitlang/appetit/docs/DEV_GUIDELINES.md

 ### Code
 #### Formatting
-* Lines of code are 80 characters wide
+* Lines of code are 80 characters wide.
+This is to help support use on widescreen monitors to provide space for running builds alongside the source.

 #### Path Organisation
 * investigator - this deals with checks and errors throughout the code